BlaqueDevs/se-assignment-day-4-software-project-management-T4godfrey-1/README.md

 ## 2. How does effective cost control contribute to the success of a software project?
 What strategies can be used to prevent budget overruns?

+Strategies to Prevent Budget Overruns:

+Budgeting and Tracking Method
+Create a detailed budget at the start and use tools to monitor spending in real-time.

+Cost Upfront Estimation
+Before starting, estimate all costs—like developer hours, software licenses, or server fees—based on past projects or quotes.

+Screep Avoidance (Scope Creep Avoidance)
+The Agreed upon project scope by saying no to extra features unless budget and timeline are adjusted.

+Spending Reviews

+Regular check spending—weekly or biweekly—against the budget.
+Adjust priorities or cut non-essential tasks if needed.

 ## 3. Compare and contrast Agile and Waterfall methodologies.
 What are the main advantages and disadvantages of each?

 Agile is a methodology that applies short cycles technique to perform work, allowing adjustments than fixed path whereas Waterfall follows a step-by-step method.